Name : Rudy Gobert

 Bronze Medal Basketball Euro Cup (2015)

 Born in Saint-Quentin in the Aisne region, Rudy started playing basketball in 2003 at the age of 11.
-He then joined the Cholet Basket training centre in 2007.
+He then joined the Cholet Basket training center in 2007.
 Faced with a late growth that slowed his development in his early years, he already showed above-average mental qualities, which have become one of his trademarks.

 During his High Scool years at Cholet Basketball, he started to win his first titles with a French Espoir Champion title in 2010 and a Bronze medal at the European Espoir Basketball Championship in 2011.